The pg_range_ops extension adds support to Sequel’s DSL to make it easier to call PostgreSQL range and multirange functions and operators.

 r.contains(:other) # range @> other r.contained_by(:other) # range <@ other r.overlaps(:other) # range && other r.left_of(:other) # range << other r.right_of(:other) # range >> other r.starts_after(:other) # range &> other r.ends_before(:other) # range &< other r.adjacent_to(:other) # range -|- other r.lower # lower(range) r.upper # upper(range) r.isempty # isempty(range) r.lower_inc # lower_inc(range) r.upper_inc # upper_inc(range) r.lower_inf # lower_inf(range) r.upper_inf # upper_inf(range)

-See the PostgreSQL range function and operator documentation for more details on what these functions and operators do.
+See the PostgreSQL range and multirange function and operator documentation for more details on what these functions and operators do.

-If you are also using the pg_range extension, you should load it before loading this extension.
-Doing so will allow you to use PGArray#op to get an RangeOp, allowing you to perform range operations on range literals.
+If you are also using the pg_range or pg_multirange extension, you should load them before loading this extension.
+Doing so will allow you to use PGRange#op and PGMultiRange#op to get a RangeOp, allowing you to perform range operations on range literals.